-- Final Scoping Report for the Environmental and Social Impact Assessment (RSK, 2008); - Landfall and Onshore Route Study (RSK, 2009); - Scoping Report for the Environmental and Social Impact Assessment (RSK and Sterling Resources, 2012); - Appropriate Assessment Study (Auditeco, 2017); - HDD Shore Crossing Study, Grup Servicii Petroliere (GSP, 2018); and - Environmental Consent No. 1 of 14.01.2019 issued by the National Protection Agency for the offshore pipeline. - Environmental Consent No. 3 of 22.01.2019 issued by the National Protection Agency for the onshore pipeline. - Environmental Consent No. 2 of 05.03.2019 issued by the National Protection Agency for the project GTP.
+- Final Scoping Report for the Environmental and Social Impact Assessment (RSK, 2008); - Landfall and Onshore Route Study (RSK, 2009); - Scoping Report for the Environmental and Social Impact Assessment (RSK and Sterling Resources, 2012); - Appropriate Assessment Study (Auditeco, 2017); - HDD Shore Crossing Study, Grup Servicii Petroliere (GSP, 2018); and - Environmental Consent No. 1 of 14.01.2019 issued by the National Protection Agency for the offshore pipeline, Anna platform and associated offshore infrastructure. - Environmental Consent No. 3 of 22.01.2019 issued by the National Protection Agency for the onshore pipeline. - Environmental Consent No. 2 of 05.03.2019 issued by the National Protection Agency for the project GTP.